8-book Series: The Computational Universe

 The Computational Universe is a massive computer.
 Computational civilizations can achieve faster-than-light travel, grow food, and wage interstellar wars by using computational potential energy Xiyuan to modify the universe’s source code.
 Some computational weapons can distort physical laws, while others can alter the minds of organic beings.
 In the Computational Universe, the imagination applied to computation was the final frontier of space and time.

-A female combat coder, Liang Feng wields martial arts combat skills and programming research abilities.
+A female warrior coder, Liang Feng wields martial arts combat skills and programming research abilities.
 In the Computational Universe, how does she journey from artificial intelligence, memory modification, cryogenic technology, and genetic enhancement to faster-than-light travel toward the sea of stars?
 This is only the beginning—in the vast Computational Universe, multiple cosmic civilizations wage wars for survival and power.
 Like a pathfinder in the starry expanse, how would she traverse the galaxy in the coming years?

 Book 1: Xinglong Awakening